CircleOfNice/CiRestClientBundle/README.md

 The short story:

-There's so much crap in the internet and we wanted to get rid of it.
+There's so much crap in the internet and we want to get rid of it.
 That's what Circle is supposed to do.

 #Description
 A smart REST client with a comfortable API providing all REST methods and returning a Symfony Response Object.